sonatype/docker-nexus-iq-server/README.md

 See [IQ Server Configuration](https://help.sonatype.com/iqserver/configuring) for more details as to what values are supported.

+## Extending the Nexus IQ Server Image

+If you would like to use this image as the basis for another image that adds additional packages, e.g. `git` for SCM integration, take note that different versions of the image provide different package managers:

+* Version 101 and newer provide `dnf` as package manager.
+* Version 100 and older provide `yum` as package manager.

 ## Testing the Dockerfile

 We are using `rspec` as test framework. `serverspec` provides a docker backend (see the method `set` in the test code)